 - “I must have a major in order to get good academic advising…”

 - “I have to choose a major or I can’t register…”

 - “Everyone else has a major…”

-FYAE believes that it is not only okay, but normal to be exploring majors and careers; most importantly, we want students to realize that they are not alone.
+First Year Advising and Exploration (FYAE) believes that it is not only okay but normal to be exploring majors and careers; most importantly, we want students to realize that they are not alone.

 Students are encouraged to participate in as many major and self-exploration activities as possible during their first semester at UCF.
 The more information students receive regarding their strengths, weaknesses, and interests, the greater the likelihood that they will find their “perfect match”.
 Students are highly encouraged to set up an appointment with their academic advisors or visit career services to find out if they are in a “best fit” major.

 *Rayman, J. R. (1993).
 Concluding remarks and career services imperatives for the 1990s.
 In J. Rayman (ed.), The Changing Role of Career Services. (p.
 101-108).
 San Francisco: Jossey Bass